-Media segments may contain moof/pssh boxes ([2] clause 7.4.3) to provide updates to DRM system internal state (e.g. to supply new leaf keys in a key hierarchy).
-See clause Error!
-Reference source not found. for an example.
+Media segments may contain moof/pssh boxes ([2] clause 7.4.3) to provide updates to the DRM system internal state (e.g. to supply new leaf keys in a key hierarchy).
 These state updates may be transparent to a DASH client on some media platforms that intercept the moof/pssh boxes and supply them directly to the active DRM system; on other media platforms, the DASH client may need to extract and forward the moof/pssh boxes to the DRM system.
 When using CMAF chunks for delivery, each CMAF fragment may be split into multiple CMAF chunks.
 If the CMAF fragment contained any moof/pssh boxes, copies of these boxes shall be present in each CMAF chunk that starts with an independent media sample.

-Note: While DASH only requires the presence of moof/pssh in the first CMAF chunk, the requirement is more extensive in the interest of HLS interoperability [14].
+NOTE: While DASH only requires the presence of moof/pssh in the first CMAF chunk, the requirement is more extensive in the interest of HLS interoperability [11].